 - Best park — Belle Isle Park

-- Best free activity — Detroit Institute of Arts
+- Free activity — Detroit Institute of Arts

-- Best all-around accommodation — The Henry, Autograph Collection
+- Place to stay — The Henry, Autograph Collection

 1. Visit the Motown Museum